-The Adults and Communities Directorate has a statutory duty to protect property under certain circumstances.
+The Directorate for People has a statutory duty to protect property under certain circumstances.
 Protection can be provided for moveable property when the owner has to go into hospital or a care home (including a care home with nursing) or is made the subject of a Place of Safety Order.
 The Local Authority must be clear that the property is at risk or in danger, and that no other person is able to act.

 Buildings can be secured, which means taking reasonable steps such as locking doors and shutting windows.
 If valuables such as cash, jewellery, or antiques have been left in a property, or pets have been left alone, then further action may be necessary.
 Permission from the owner must be sought to enter the property, except where the person is unable to give it due to reasons of ill-health.

-The usual practice is for a member of the Adults and Communities Directorate's Protection of Property Team and a Social Worker to enter the premises and carry out any action necessary to protect the property, making sure that the owner's best interests are met.
+The usual practice is for a member of the Directorate for People's Protection of Property Team and a Social Worker to enter the premises and carry out any action necessary to protect the property, making sure that the owner's best interests are met.